maru23bth/jsramverk-backend/README.auth.md

         ```

 ### POST /auth/invite
-Send email with invoite to email
+Send email with invite to register to specified email

 + Body
     ```json